mendix/docs/content/refguide/ibm/ibm-watson-connector.md

 ## 1 Introduction

-IBM Watson™ is a suite of services which gives you access to a range of AI techniques and applications.
+IBM Watson™ is a suite of services which gives you access to a range of AI and Machine Learning techniques and applications.
 These services are available over the web and cover the following areas:

 * AI Assistant
 * Knowledge